-NZ company must pay Facebook $811K in fake 'likes' case
+NZ company must pay Facebook $800K in fake 'likes' case

 However, the final settlement is more modest in scope - if daunting for a small New Zealand company.

-The deal - a portion of which must be approved by a judge - bans the three individuals who ran the company from Facebook's services and requires the defendants to pay US$811,000, according to court documents filed in federal court in California.
+The deal - a portion of which must be approved by a judge - bans the three individuals who ran the company from Facebook's services and requires the defendants to pay US$500,00 ($811,000), according to court documents filed in federal court in California.

 READ MORE: